Upcycle wooden puzzle pieces in an art activity for preschoolers. This simple painting process is easy to set up for creative fun with paint stamps.

 - Notice how the paint clings to the puzzle piece.
 Do you have to wiggle the wooden piece in the lid or tray to get it covered with paint?

-The first stamp you make will leave a thick coat of paint.
-Observe how the paint thins out as the stamp makes more impressions on the paper.
+- The first stamp you make will leave a thick coat of paint.
+Notice how the paint thins out as the stamp makes more impressions on the paper.

-When the paint is dry, match the puzzle piece to the painted shape on the paper.
+When the paint is dry, match the puzzle pieces to their corresponding painted shapes on the paper.